JM-Lemmi/commute-heatmap/Readme.md

 ## Usage

-Manually screenshot the area you want and save to `data\map.jpg`

-Note the corners of the screenshot in `data\corners.txt` in topleft, topright, bottomleft, bottomright order.
-You can just right-click the location in Google Maps and left-click the coordinates that are shown in the menu.

-Note all the cities in your area that are of interest in `data\origins.txt` in coordinate form.
-The order does not matter this time.
+Note the borders of of your area in `data\borders.txt` as comma separated values in the order left, bottom, right, top.

+Start `scraper.r` to scrape all the towns in your area, output to `data\origins.csv`.
+(Currently only scrapes cities from Baden-Württemberg, Germany)

-Note the commuting destinations in `data\destinations.txt` in the same format.
+Note the commuting destinations in `data\destinations.csv`.
+One per line lat,long with decimal dot.

 Run `distance.py`, which will output the data into `data\distances.pickle`.